 Distinctive design, graphics, logo, symbols, words, or any combination thereof that uniquely identifies a firm and/or its goods or services, guarantees the item’s genuineness, and gives it [sic] owner the legal rights to prevent the trademark’s unauthorized use.

-There are two pieces of this definition that are particularly relevant to us today.
+Two pieces of this definition are particularly relevant to us today.
 The first is that a logo must “uniquely” identify a firm.

 I’m sure that you can see right away that if you use a piece of stock art as your logo that it can hardly be a unique identifier.
 That same stock art is available to any other person or business that purchases it.

-The second relevant issue is that a trademark provides the owner with the legal rights to prevent the trademark’s unauthorized use.
+The second relevant issue is that a trademark provides the owner with the legal rights to prevent its unauthorized use.
 But, stock art is sold with a license that allows for use under certain pre-approved circumstances.

-At the same time, a stock art license grants all buyers with certain legal rights.
-This would preclude you from preventing other buyers from using the same art that is featured in your logo.
+At the same time, a stock art license grants all buyers certain legal rights.
+This would preclude you from preventing other buyers from using the same art featured in your logo.

-Instead of Stock Art… Work with a professional graphic designer to get a logo that is original and properly embodies your brand.
-If you’d like more options when deciding on your logo or you don’t want to pay high design fees, crowdspring’s team of over 210,000 designers is an excellent alternative.
+Instead of stock art… Work with a professional graphic designer to get a logo that is original and properly embodies your brand.
+If you’d like more options when deciding on your logo or you don’t want to pay high design fees, crowdspring’s team of over 220,000 designers is an excellent alternative.

 Either way, you’ll end up with an original, unique logo (that you own) and which can be legally trademarked.

-By this point, you should’ve already realized that your logo should be – say it with me – UNIQUE.
-One of the reasons why this is so vitally important is that your logo differentiates you from the competition.
+By this point, you should’ve already realized that your logo should be unique.
+One of the reasons this is so vitally important is that your logo differentiates you from the competition.

 If you’re not sold on the importance of a unique logo, yet; ponder this… Inc. Magazine listed “Make it unique” as their very first characteristic of what makes a great logo.